Attractors, Bifurcations and Curvature in Multi-field Inflation: Stability and bifurcations

-Turning to a second example, it was recently pointed out \cite{Achucarro:2019pux} that neutral stability can be achieved using the Hamilton-Jacobi formalism, where the scalar potential is given in terms of the Hubble parameter by $V= 3 H^2 - 2 H_{,I} H^{,I}$.
-This formalism has an exact first-order solution for the scalar velocities\footnote{This can be seen as the cosmological analogue of the first-order equation that governs AdS critical points and BPS domain walls \cite{Townsend, Skenderis}.} $v^I = -2 H^{,I} / H$ \cite{Salopek:1990jq}.
-Upon adapting coordinates such that $H=H(\phi)$, one has a natural distinction between the inflationary and the stationary directions (as well as the $\dot \phi \propto \mathcal{G}^{\phi \phi}$ dependence).
+This formalism has an exact first-order solution for the scalar velocities \cite{Salopek:1990jq} \footnote{This can be seen as the cosmological analogue of the first-order equation that governs AdS critical points and BPS domain walls \cite{Townsend, Skenderis}.}

+Upon adapting coordinates such that $H=H(\phi)$, one has a natural distinction between the inflationary and the stationary directions.
 Such trajectories may be (strongly) turning, however, as the Hubble gradient may differ from the potential gradient.
 The latter will be non-vanishing if the metric along the inflationary direction $\mathcal{G}_{\phi \phi}$ depends on the stationary directions, resulting in

 which is equivalent to the vanishing of the effective gradient of Eq.~\eqref{stationary}.
-The latter is therefore identically satisfied, leading to neutrally stable stationary points and hence flat directions\footnote{In the special case of $\mu^2=0$, isocurvature modes grow on super-horizon scales at a constant rate.
-Combined with a constant and large turn-rate, they continuously seed the adiabatic modes outside the horizon, leading to predictions that mimic those of single-field models of inflation \cite{Achucarro:2019pux}. } in the effective potential and hence Hubble parameter, which are directly related to the choice $H=H(\phi)$.
+The latter is therefore identically satisfied, leading to neutrally stable stationary points and hence flat directions in the effective potential and Hubble parameter, which are directly related to the choice $H=H(\phi)$.
 This implies that the field space is spanned by adjacent trajectories.
 One thus has a convergence of the $2n$-dimensional phase space of initial conditions to the $n$-dimensional hypersurface that fixes the fields' velocity but not their positions.

-The Hamilton-Jacobi class of models provides a clear illustration between the two (effective and isocurvature) mass notions in the absence of an isometry.
-The above discussion holds for any metric of the form of Eq.~\eqref{general-metric} and thus generates an infinite set of adjacent, non-isolated critical points for the moduli.
-One can check that the effective mass of Eq.~\eqref{eq:ms} vanishes for such constructions, highlighting the flat directions, while the isocurvature mass will be proportional to the``missing'' curvature term.

-{\it Bifurcations}.
-For more general scalar potentials, the orthogonal directions will be stabilised at extrema of the effective potential of which there can be multiple; moreover, the number and stability properties of these solutions can change during inflation.
-The resulting bifurcations are elegantly captured by the effective potential.
+For more general scalar potentials, the orthogonal directions will settle at (one or more) extrema of $V_{\rm eff}$ (see Fig.~\ref{fig:cartoon}).
+The number and stability properties of these extrema can change during inflation, a phenomenon known in dynamical systems as {\it bifurcations} \cite{strogatz:2000}.
+These bifurcations are elegantly captured by $V_{\rm eff}$.
 We will illustrate this using two characteristic examples from the recent literature.